j4rs/fathom-ruby/TESTING.md

 ### Quick Start

-1. Get your API key from [Fathom Settings](https://app.fathom.video/settings/integrations)
+1. Get your API key from you account [Fathom Settings](https://fathom.video/customize)

 2. Run the test script: